qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 The benefits:

 - Easier to inspect, audit and debug mutations, because mutations are explicit data, not implicit execution history.
-Easier to audit and replay.
 - Can replay mutations and rollback easily.
 - Can replicate (sync) data change without sending full data.
 - In Rust, [avoid fighting with borrow checker](./How%20to%20Avoid%20Fighting%20Rust%20Borrow%20Checker#defer-mutation-mutation-as-data).